 The claim that religion has returned to the center stage of society, culture, and politics has dominated academic discussions over the past two decades.
 Jürgen Habermas, for instance, who belongs to the “second generation” of the Frankfurt School, was one of the first to suggest that such a return of religion heralds a “post-secular” society, which must “adjust itself to the continued existence of religious communities.”
 Charles Taylor concludes his book, A Secular Age, with the claim (and perhaps, for him, the hope) that we are at the beginning of “a new age of religious seeking.”
 In a similar vein, the sociologist Brian Turner points out that instead of a version of Weber’s increasingly disenchanted secular world, we are witnessing a “religious turn,” which means that “public space has been resecralized insofar that public religions play a major role in political life.”
 Likewise, philosopher Slavoj Žižek argues that we are witnessing the return, “with a vengeance,” of theology, a view largely shared by Hent de Vries, who brought to the fore what he conceptualized as the “reenchantment, if not outright remythologization,” of the secular modern world.

 These scholars and many others who debate the return of religion remain, to a large extent, divided as to the nature of the “new era,” its major characteristics, the variety of phenomena associated with it, or its (more or less) dark materials.
 Is the issue the return of orthodox and institutionalized religions or the emergence of new spiritual paradigms?
 Is the phenomenon limited to what Habermas calls “affluent western societies,” that is, the western version of secularized Christianity, or is it relevant, even if in different ways, to additional societies, cultures, and religions?
 To what extent can we speak about the blurring of boundaries between “the secular” and “the religious,” or the redrawing of these boundaries?
 How do theological arguments reshape the political contours of conflicts around the world?
-These are issues that remain controversial even today and which did not disappear during the recent pandemic or the Russian invasion to the Ukraine.
+These are issues that remain controversial even today and which were evident during the recent coronavirus pandemic and in the Russian invasion of Ukraine.

 However, despite their many differences, it appears that these scholars share at least one common image.
 They all postulate both the narrative of the waning, or perhaps even disappearance, of religion in the framework of secular modern life, and its apparent re-emergence in recent decades.
 To speak about the “return” of religion, to argue that it constitutes a “re-enchantment” of a formerly secular and disenchanted world, or to distinguish between secular and “post-secular society” – where the latter ostensibly replaces and succeeds the former – means to assume that there is a contradiction between the secular world and its religious “other.”
 There is the overarching idea that religion somehow lost its place from the modern intellectual, social and political domains, only to somewhat magically reappear.